What is a hemicolectomy?

 During this surgery, the damaged section of the colon is removed and the healthy parts of the colon are reattached.

 The colon is also known as the large intestine.

 The colon, which is also called the large intestine, sits inside the abdominal cavity.

 It starts at an area of the abdominal cavity called the iliac region and continues up the abdomen and across the width of the abdominal cavity.
 The colon then travels down the left side and ends at the anus.

 One of the primary functions of the colon is to regulate water in the body.
 The colon absorbs water from the foods a person eats.
 It also absorbs certain vitamins and processes waste.

-However, the colon can become damaged from trauma or disease, including cancer.
+However, the colon can be damaged by trauma or disease, including:

 In instances of bowel disease, surgery may be needed to remove the diseased or damaged section of the large intestine.